We live in a world with all types of people, each with a unique life story. Uniqueness can create barriers, causing separation and intense distress.

 Summarized from a Tim Keller’s sermon:

-Some consider sex as an appetite, similar to our urge for food (1 Corinthians 6:13).
+Some consider sex as an appetite, like their urge for food (1 Corinthians 6:13).
 Some consider sex as something dirty that should be avoided (1 Corinthians 7:1).

-Don’t be too desperate for romance or too eager to change status.
-Whether we are single or married, focus on God.
-For the single, try to find a spouse with the same focus.
-If we are happily married, don’t make the other side our idol.
-Instead, make God our one true love.
-For the unhappily married, again center on God.
+Whether we are single or married, our hope should be in God.
+For those looking for a spouse, find one with the same focus.
+For the happily married, don’t make the other side your idol.
+For the unhappily married, put your hope in God.

 Summarized from a Tim Keller’s sermon: